Constitution

 2-2

-Applications for membership of FEDECRAIL shall be made to the Secretary in writing at least two months before the next Annual General Meeting.
-Such an application shall include a copy of the Constitution of the applicant, together with where necessary a translation into Dutch, English, French or German of the articles about the aims and purpose of the organisation, and membership.
-Details of those articles relating to the applicant’s own membership shall be provided.
+Applications for membership shall be made to the secretary in writing at least two months before the next Annual General Meeting.
+Such an application shall include a copy of the bylaws of the applicant, where necessary together with a translation into Dutch, English, French or German of the articles about the objects and means of the organisation, and membership.
+Details of those articles relating to the applicant’s own membership shall be

-The following organisations are eligible to become members, provided that they have been legally founded according to the laws and uses of their country of origin:
+The following organisations are eligible to become members, provided that they have been legally founded according to the laws and practices of their country of origin:

-national organisations which follow broadly the objectives as mentioned above under article 1 on a national basis;
+a) National organisations which broadly follow the objectives as mentioned above under article 1 on a national basis;

-museum, tourist, preserved and other similar railways, tramways, railway museums and railway preservation groups, which have their seat in any country where a national organisation has not been established.
+b) Museum, tourist, historical and other similar railways, tramways, railway museums and railway preservation groups, which have their registered office in any country where a national organisation has not been established.
+Their contribution and votes are determined by the principles referred to in articles 2-4 and 2-5;

 2-3

-The Council may admit other organisations as affiliates at its discretion, subject to ratification by the members in General Meeting, at such subscription as it may deem appropriate, such sum not to exceed the maximum subscription payable by full members.
-Affiliates shall have the right to attend and to speak at General Meetings, but shall not be entitled to vote.
+The Board may admit other organisations as affiliates at its discretion, subject to ratification by the members in General Meeting, at such contribution as may be deemed appropriate, such sum not to exceed the maximum contribution payable by full members.
+Affiliates shall have the right to attend and to speak at General Meetings, but shall not be

 2-4